SweetyDeena/S-WebApp-ARM-/README.md

-Publish Azure Static Web Apps using an ARM Template
+"Publish Azure Static Web Apps using an ARM Template"

 Using these templates, we can deploy Azure Static Web Apps.